AdobeDocs/experience-manager-65.de-DE/help/assets/asset-templates.md

    >[!NOTE]
    >
    >Die Symbole „Vorschau“ und „Fertig“ sind nur aktiviert, wenn die bearbeitbaren Bildfelder im Material keine fehlenden Symbole aufweisen.
-Falls in Ihrem Material Symbole fehlen, liegt dies daran, dass AEM die Bilder in der InDesign-Vorlage nicht auflösen kann.
-Normalerweise können Bilder von AEM in den folgenden Fällen nicht aufgelöst werden:
+If there are missing icons in your collateral, it is because [!DNL Experience Manager] is unable to resolve the images in the [!DNL InDesign] template.
+Usually, [!DNL Experience Manager] is unable to resolve images in the following cases:
    >
-   >    * Bilder werden nicht in die zugrunde liegende InDesign-Vorlage eingebettet
+   >    * Images are not embedded in the underlying [!DNL InDesign] template.
-   >    * Bilder verfügen über Verknüpfungen mit dem lokalen Dateisystem
+   >    * Bilder verfügen über Verknüpfungen mit dem lokalen Dateisystem.
    >
-   >Gehen Sie wie folgt vor, um für AEM das Auflösen von Bildern zu ermöglichen:
+   >To enable [!DNL Experience Manager] to resolve images, do the following:
    >
-   >    * Betten Sie Bilder ein, während Sie InDesign-Vorlagen erstellen (siehe [Informationen zu Links und eingebetteten Grafiken](https://helpx.adobe.com/de/indesign/using/graphics-links.html)).
+   >    * Embed images while creating [!DNL InDesign] templates (See [About links and embedded graphics](https://helpx.adobe.com/de/indesign/using/graphics-links.html)).
-   >    * Stellen Sie AEM in Ihrem lokalen Dateisystem bereit und ordnen Sie anschließend fehlende Symbole den vorhandenen AEM-Assets zu.
+   >    * Mount [!DNL Experience Manager] to your local file system, and then map missing icons with existing assets in [!DNL Experience Manager].
    >
-   >For more information around working with InDesign documents, see [Best Practices for Working with InDesign Documents in AEM](https://helpx.adobe.com/de/experience-manager/kb/best-practices-idd-docs-aem.html).
+   >For more information around working with [!DNL InDesign] documents, see [Best Practices for Working with InDesign Documents in Experience Manager](https://helpx.adobe.com/de/experience-manager/kb/best-practices-idd-docs-aem.html).

 1. Wählen Sie zum Generieren einer PDF-Ausgabe für die Broschüre im Dialogfeld die Acrobat-Option aus und klicken Sie anschließend auf **[!UICONTROL Weiter]**.
 1. Das Marketingmaterial wird in dem Ordner erstellt, in dem Sie den Vorgang begonnen haben. Öffnen Sie das Marketingmaterialelement und wählen Sie in der GlobalNav-Liste die Option **[!UICONTROL Ausgabeformate]**, um die Ausgabeformate anzuzeigen.